SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Calgary Cumming School of Medicine discussed scenarios in an MMI format, covering patient confidentiality, autonomy, personal values, and ethical dilemmas.
-Some respondents mentioned being asked unexpected personal questions, while others were presented with hypothetical scenarios or ethical inquiries, such as views on alternative medicine, career regrets, and practicing medicine in different settings.
+Students said most interesting question asked at University of Calgary Cumming School of Medicine discussed the Multiple Mini Interview (MMI) format with various scenario-based questions, including scenarios about patient confidentiality and autonomy.
+Some respondents mentioned being asked about personal topics such as regrets in life, views on alternative medicine, ethical dilemmas, and hypothetical patient interactions, indicating a diverse range of question types in the interview process.

 What was the most difficult question?

-Students said the most difficult questions asked at University of Calgary Cumming School of Medicine discussed a wide range of topics including ethical dilemmas, decision-making scenarios, and healthcare issues.
-Many responses indicated a scenario-based format, possibly an MMI (Multiple Mini Interview), with some mentioning nondisclosure agreements, making preparation challenging due to the varied nature of the questions.
+Students said the most difficult question asked at University of Calgary Cumming School of Medicine discussed a wide range of topics, including ethical scenarios, decision-making, and personal values.
+Many mentioned encountering scenario-based questions typical of Multiple Mini Interviews (MMI), with some respondents noting nondisclosure agreements and vague or unexpected essay topics adding to the challenge.

 How long was the interview?